Tvrdonice: Sights

-The only protected cultural monuments in Tvrdonice are a statue of Saint John of Nepomuk from the end of the 19th century and a Baroque calvary, which dates from 1760.
+The only protected cultural monuments in Tvrdonice are a statue of Saint John of Nepomuk from the end of the 19th century and a Baroque column shrine, which dates from 1760.

 The main landmark of Tvrdonice is the Church of Saint Nicholas.
 Existence of the original church was first documented in 1673.
 Due to its poor condition, it was demolished in 1879.
-The new neo-Gothic church was built in 1881–1884, but it has to be demolished in 1939 due to cracks caused by the hillside location.
+The new neo-Gothic church was built in 1881–1884, but it has to be demolished in 1939 due to cracks caused by its hillside location.
 Today, there is a park on its site.
 The current Church of Saint Nicholas was built nearby in 1940–1941.